PoisotLab/website/content/ddes/_index.md

 ## Goals and target audience

-This week-long intensive class will give early-career biologists the tools and skills needed to interact with, manage, clean, and analyze data.
+This intensive class will give early-career biologists the tools and skills needed to interact with, manage, clean, and analyze data.
 We will put a great deal of emphasis on the transparency and reproducibility of the data transformation pipeline.
 We will specifically do so by working on leveraging